All Episodes

 This is Coast to Coast AM.

-And the name of the book is Leap of Faith.
+All right, once again, Gordon Cooper, and the name of the book is Leap of Faith.

-Gordon, Why is it called Leap of Faith?
+Gordon, why is it called Leap of Faith?

 Why that book title?